 Patients with routine medical needs are seen in pre-booked routine appointments, bookable by coming into reception, telephoning the surgery or on-line.

-Telephone lines are at their busiest between 08:30 and 11:00 each day; we recommend telephoning the surgery after 11:00 to book ahead for a routine appointment.
+Telephone lines are at their busiest between 08:30 and 11:00 each day.
+We suggest that you book appointments by registering for online services.
+If you are unable to book online please telephone the surgery after 11:00 to book ahead for a routine appointment.

 Please note that Monday is our busiest day for incoming calls.